The FIFTEEN Most Alkaline Foods to Add-In Daily

 ALL IN ONE DRINK?

 Can you imagine this?
 Leaving the house every morning having already consumed 243% of your vitamin c intake, 47% of your daily fiber needs, 68% of you manganese and 32% of your magnesium, over 22% of you vitamin B2 – imagine all of the incredible antioxidants?
-Before you’ve left the house?!
+All of these foods with high pH levels in your body before you’ve left the house?!

 This really is giving you not only huge antioxidants, huge alkalinity, huge chlorophyll, huge detoxification nutrients – but if you want to go really mainstream – its giving you the recommended 5 Veg a Day before 9am!